Items will generally ship within 2-3 days of ordering, with the exception of belts which sometimes take up to 7 days, since they are made to order.

 Belts and other made-to-order items cannot be returned or exchanged.

-Any sale items, discounted items or one-off products cannot be returned.
+Sale items, discounted items or one-off products cannot be returned or exchanged.

 Other items can be returned in like-new condition within 7 days.
 Use the contact form to request return shipping information.
 If you send a return without getting in touch first, you may get a reduced refund or no refund.